MG Software.

 Frequently asked questions

-For a two-week sprint the guideline is a maximum of 4 hours.
-The first half is spent discussing the sprint goal and selecting stories, the second half on breaking stories into tasks and estimating effort.
+For a two-week sprint the guideline is a maximum of four hours, split into two parts.
+The first part (two hours) is spent discussing the sprint goal and selecting stories from the backlog.
+The second part (two hours) focuses on breaking stories into concrete tasks and estimating the work.
+For one-week sprints these times are halved.

-Use the velocity from the last 3-5 sprints as an upper limit.
+Use the velocity from the last three to five sprints as an upper limit.
 If the planned story points exceed the average velocity, remove the lowest-priority stories.
 It is better to plan less and finish early than the other way around.
+Overcommitment leads to stress, unfinished stories and declining team morale.

 Get in touch